Athens Truck Accident Lawyer

 Truck Owner or Cargo Loading Company

 The number of potentially liable parties in a truck crash underscores the necessity of having an experienced truck accident attorney.
-Identifying the potentially liable parties, and being thorough in doing so, is one of the most important parts of any investigation into a truck crash.
+Identifying the potentially liable parties, and being thorough in the investigation are two of the most important parts of any truck crash case.
 Suing the right parties is important to your claim, so it is best to have someone experienced in this type of litigation.

 Contact Our Athens Truck Accident Lawyers Today

-If you were in a truck crash, you deserve dedicated and innovative representation to help you.
+If you have been injured in a truck crash, you deserve dedicated and innovative representation to help you.

 To find such representation, contact Blasingame, Burch, Garrard & Ashley, P.C.’s Athens truck accident attorneys for help with your claim.
 BBGA has provided Georgians with knowledgeable, professional, and dedicated legal representation for nearly 40 years.
-In that time, we have recovered more than $800 million for our clients.
+In that time, we have recovered more than $1 Billion for our clients.

 Contact us online or call our firm at (706) 354-4000 today for a free consultation.